 Mexico has more UNESCO World Heritage Sites than any other country in North America.
 The Meso-Americans already had great civilizations before the Spanish conquered and plundered their gold.
 But Spain left behind some beautiful European-esque towns like Puebla, Queretaro and San Miguel de Allende.
-If you’re only interested in seeing Mexico via cruise ship, this article isn’t for you.
+If you’re only interested in seeing Mexico via cruise ship, this article isn’t for you, but we’ve also covered an NCL cruise to Central America and Mexico.
 But if you want to have a more authentic experience, here are 7 great places to visit in Central Mexico.

 On a visit to Central Mexico, chances are you’ll begin in Mexico City.
 Mexico City Airport conveniently connects beautiful destinations like Puebla and Queretaro via direct and comfortable buses.
 But North America’s largest city is a fantastic destination with a wealth of attractions.

 Mexico City consistently ranks as one of the world’s very best cities for street food.
 It also has one of the world’s largest and most impressive squares, the Zocolo.
 Two of the most important artists of the 20th century, Diego Rivera and Friedo Kahlo feature prominently in museums around town.
 There’s an abundance of world class museums like the National Museum of Anthropology, which you could easily spend a day in.
 You can run around Mexico City for a week and still not see everything worthwhile.

 Pyramids of Teotihuacan